Higher Education Student Assistance Authority

 Established by the New Jersey Legislature in 1968, Educational Opportunity Fund Grants (EOF) are awarded to undergraduates from educationally disadvantaged backgrounds who also demonstrate financial need.
 Applicants must contact the University EOF Director in order to be admitted into the program.
 Students and the parent(s) of dependent students must be residents of New Jersey for 12 consecutive months prior to receiving this award and maintain full-time attendance.
 Graduate students may also be eligible if they were EOF participants as undergraduates.
 The application deadline is October 1 for the academic year and March 1 for Spring only.
 Grants range from $1,150 to $1,400 a year.

 The amount of the NJ STARS II award for the first two semesters of study at a New Jersey four-year public college or university will be based on a student’s cumulative grade point average (GPA) upon graduation from a county college.
-NJ STARS who graduated from a county college with a GPA equal to or greater than 3.25 and less than 3.50 may receive an NJ STARS II award of up to $3,000 per semester.
-Those graduating with GPAs of 3.50 or higher may receive up to $3,500 per semester.
+NJ STARS who graduated from a county college with a GPA equal to or greater than 3.25 may receive an NJ STARS II award of up to $1,250 per semester.
 The amount of the award for the third and fourth semesters of study will be based on the cumulative GPA attained at the four-year public institution at the start of the third semester of study.

 The NJ STARS II award will be based on tuition only, except for Tuition Aid Grant recipients who will receive NJ STARS II awards based on tuition and approved fees.
 The amount of the NJ STARS II award will be determined after all other State and Federal grants and scholarships are applied to these charges.
-The State funds 50% of the NJ STARS II award, while 50% is provided by the four-year public institution.
 Students will be responsible for any remaining balance.
 NJ STARS II awards are dependent upon annual State appropriations.

 NJ World Trade Center Scholarship